Symmetries and Higher-Form Connections in Derived Differential Geometry: Connections and curvature on principal -bundles

 Let again $M$ be a smooth manifold and $x \colon M \longrightarrow X$ a morphism to a dt stack (see Definition~\ref{def:qcoh def thy}).
 Combining the algebraic Definition~\ref{def:k-cons general} with the derived geometric differentiation of maps $x \colon M \longrightarrow X$ from Theorem~\ref{thm:formal stack vs lie}, we introduce a derived geometric definition of higher-form connections on geometric structures through

 \begin{definition} Let $x \colon M \longrightarrow X$ be an object in $\DT_{M/}$.
 The \textit{space of $p$-form connections on $x$} is

 \end{definition}

-\begin{example} An important class of target stacks consists of the classifying stacks for higher principal bundles: let $G_\bullet$ be a group object in $\Sh_\infty(\InfMfd)$ whose underlying object $G = G_1 \in \Sh_\infty(\InfMfd)$ has (quasi-coherent) deformation theory.
+\begin{example} An important class of target stacks consists of the classifying stacks for higher principal bundles: let $G_\bullet$ be a group object in $\Sh_\infty(\InfMfd)$ whose underlying object $G = G_1 \in \Sh_\infty(\InfMfd)$ has (quasi-coherent) deformation theory and is formally smooth.
 Recall that a group object in an $\infty$-topos is in particular a groupoid object in the sense of~\cite[Definition~6.1.2.7]{Lurie:HTT}.
 By~\cite[Example~A.5.2.5]{Lurie:SAG}, for any groupoid object $X_\bullet$ the morphisms

 are equivalences.
 Since any equivalence in $\Sh_\infty(\InfMfd)$ is formally smooth (Definition~\ref{def:formally smooth}), $G_\bullet$ is a formally smooth $\infty$-groupoid (Definition~\ref{def:form smooth oo-groupoid}).
 Moreover, since $G_n \simeq (G_1)^{\times n}$ for each $n \in \NN_0$, by Proposition~\ref{prop:def thy}(2) each $G_n$ for $n \in \NN_0$ as well as the homotopy colimit